 The SumUp account can also accept payments made via a QR Code, which can be displayed in appropriate places in the building or the car park (where it can be used to receive donations).
 Scanning the code takes the user to this payment link: https://pay.sumup.io/b2c/QYS3U19H.
 The link can also be useful for anyone who wishes to make a payment remotely.
-(We could in theory use the because of the location of the machine; there is also a higher charge of c.3% and it is necessary to apply to SumUp for the facility, involving set up of a 'virtual terminal''.)
+(We could in theory use the

+SumUp 'card not present' facility for payment over the phone, but this is not very practical because of the location of the machine; there is also a higher charge of c.3% and it is necessary to apply to SumUp for the facility, involving set up of a 'virtual terminal''.)